Btaylor007/Btaylor007/README.md

 - 👋 Hi, I’m Breanna Taylor.
 - 👀 I’m interested reading, animals,and cooking.
+- 🌱 I'm an airforce veteran proir Security Forces which lead me into my next milestone of being an Electronic technician which undercover a unknown passion of cybersecurity for me.
-- 🌱 I’m currently learning 102 intro to computers.
+-  I’m currently learning in my 201 space of cybersecurity engineering course at code fellows.
 - I can be reached at my gmail brekelseytaylor@gmail.com

 <!---